toextendmylimits/system_design/youtube.md

     1. Scalability: As the number of users grows, these issues should not become bottlenecks: storage for uploading content, the bandwidth required for simultaneous viewing, and the number of concurrent user requests should not overwhelm our application/web server.
     1. Good performance: A smooth streaming experience leads to better performance overall.
     1. Reliability: Content uploaded to the system should not be lost or damaged.

+## Resource estimation
+1. Storage
+Let's assume the daily active users are 5 million, 10% of users upload video one day, each user watchs 5 videos, each video is 300MB, then total daily storage is 5 million * 10 % * 300M = 150 TB